piggyandy/twitchy-term/README.rst

    $ twitchy-term

-It also takes an optional argument for streaming quality:
+It also takes an optional argument for streaming quality (default is best):

 .. code-block:: bash